 HAMP Program Expanded in June 2012

 The Obama administration expanded the HAMP program, effective June 1, 2012.
 In the expansion, the government eliminated some of the previous qualification requirements.
 For example, you can now get a HAMP modification for a home that is not your primary residence, and the government got rid of debt-to-income ratio requirements.
-It also extended the program to people who defaulted on previous HAMP loans.
+It also extended the program to people who defaulted on previous HAMP modifications.

 This means that you should consider reapplying for HAMP if: